 Maine Gerontological Society

-The Maine Gerontological Society (MGS) is a statewide association of individuals interested in issues impacting older adults in the state of Maine.
-The Society has the charge of serving as the leading interdisciplinary association on aging in the state focusing on aging education, practice and research in policy perspective.
+The Maine Gerontological Society is a statewide association of individuals and organizations interested in issues that affect older adults in the state of Maine.
+The society has the charge of serving as the leading interdisciplinary association on aging.

-The Society is dedicated to giving equal voice to the diverse interests of the academic, practice and general communities and promoting active participation by administrators and planners, policymakers, practitioners, educators, researchers, business people, students, older adults, and others.
+The Maine Gerontological Society is dedicated to giving equal voice to the diverse aging-related interests of the academic, practice and general communities, and promoting active participation by administrators and planners, policymakers, practitioners, educators, researchers, business people, students, older adults and others.

 Join the Maine Gerontological Society

 - Educational program discounts

 - Opportunities to network with other professionals interested in aging issues